 So lends the question what is next for the Chesapeake Roving Ranger?
 Planning, lots of planning.
 As soon as one season of visiting parks and festivals ends, prepping the Ranger for another season begins.
 What can you look forward to next season?
 Perhaps a visit to a park near you as well as new education programs and more watershed related junior ranger programs including one specifically about the Chesapeake Bay!

-See below to learn more about some of the places the Ranger visited this year!
+See below for images of some of the places the Ranger visited this year!